Isle of Anglesey County Council

 Marmalade is a gelled mixture of sugar, water and citrus fruit pulp, purée, juice, peel or aqueous extract (water in which all the soluble elements of the fruit have been dissolved) in any combination.

 Marmalade must contain not less than 200 g of citrus fruit per kilogram of the finished product; at least 75 g of this must come from the 'endocarp' (in citrus fruits this is the main part of the fruit, the part that is usually eaten).
-Marmalade can only be made from citrus fruits.
+Marmalade must only be made from citrus fruits.

 JELLY MARMALADE (MARMALÊD JELI)